Chart editing

 With the filters you choose which data should be included in the graph.
 In principle (if nothing is selected) all data is included.

 If you make a selection, the data is limited to this data.
 With two or more selections, all conditions must be met.
-For example, the combination of company cars and scope 2 will not produce results unless the cars are electrically driven and this is tracked measurement.
+For example, the combination of company cars and and sub-quantity FTE will not produce results.

 On the left you can choose from the different filters.
 The operation is most quickly apparent by trying out a number of filter options.